Ulauncher/Ulauncher/README.md

 [![Build Status](https://github.com/Ulauncher/Ulauncher/actions/workflows/checks.yml/badge.svg)](https://github.com/Ulauncher/Ulauncher/actions/workflows/checks.yml)

 #### ⚠️ This is the branch for the unreleased [v6](https://github.com/Ulauncher/Ulauncher/issues/869) release.
 If you want the v5 branch version, go [here](https://github.com/Ulauncher/Ulauncher/tree/v5).
-We are currently working on Ulauncher v6, which is a massive release.
-Making continuous releases while refactoring and rewriting would have added pain for both maintainers and users.
+We are currently working on Ulauncher v6, which is a huge rewrite.
 Until then we're only supporting the existing functionality in v5.
 No new features or improvements.

+We are not yet ready to make releases or pre-releases for Ulauncher 6, as the API is not yet set and further major changes may come.

 [Application Launcher for Linux 🐧](https://ulauncher.io)
 ================================